Supporting Students with Disabilities

 Campbell High provides a range of programs to support students with disabilities.
-These programs are centrally resourced by Disability Education and all applications for these programs are managed by the Directorate through Disability Education.
+These programs are centrally resourced by Disability Education and all applications for these programs are managed by the Education Directorate through Disability Education .

-The two main programs in which support is provided at Campbell High are the Inclusion Support Program and the Learning Studio.
+The two main support programs provided at Campbell High are the Inclusion Support Program and the Learning Studio.

 The Inclusion Support Program (ISP) is aimed at supporting students in their mainstream class on a full time basis.
 Students are provided with support through individualised adjustments and programs to support their particular needs.

 The Learning Studio

 The Campbell High School Learning Studio (LS) provides support for students with an intellectual or developmental disability (such as autism).
 There are dedicated teachers and learning support assistants as well as a specifically designed resource room.
 In addition to supporting students with intellectual or learning disabilities, the Learning Studio also provides opportunities for identified mainstream students to access and benefit from specialised learning programs.